 Zone 8 shade gardening can be tricky, since plants need at least some sunlight to live and thrive.
-But, if you know which plants live in your climate and can tolerate only partial sun, you can easily create a beautiful garden.
+If you know which plants live in your climate and can tolerate only partial sun, though, you can easily create a beautiful garden.

 Growing Plants for Zone 8 Shade